adtribute/pub-sub-lite/README.md

 and manually update this value in Minimongo.
 Enhanced Methods automate this whole process.

-Beside updated documents, enhanced Methods can also emit messages for inserted and removed documents.
+Besides updated documents, enhanced Methods can also emit messages for inserted and removed documents.

 ## Caching and Minimongo data merging